-CAG in its performance audit to ascertain the standard of higher education and regulatory mechanism governing functioning of the universities, tabled in recently concluded Vidhan Sabha session revealed the fee structures proposed by Private Universities were being approved without considering costing elements such as operating costs, nature of courses, cost of fixed assets, reasonable surplus required for growth, etc.
+CAG in its performance audit to ascertain the standard of higher education and regulatory mechanism governing the functioning of the universities, tabled in the recently concluded Vidhan Sabha session revealed the fee structures proposed by Private Universities were being approved without considering costing elements such as operating costs, nature of courses, cost of fixed assets, reasonable surplus required for growth, etc.

 Analysis of data on fees charged by the test-checked universities for a particular course (B.Tech.) showed that Bahra University, Chitkara University, and Jaypee University had increased their fees by 21, 23 and 58 per cent respectively (for 2017-18 as compared with 2016-17) without any justification.
-This resulted in arbitrariness in charging of fees, the report said.
+This resulted in arbitrariness in charging fees, the report said.

 The state has 17 private universities established from 2002 to 2014.

-The CAG has found the state government hasn’t made any need assessment before setting up private universities in the state, and 17 Private Universities had been established of which 10 were located in one district alone (four in one Gram Panchayat).
+The CAG has found the state government hasn’t made any need assessment before setting up private universities in the state and 17 Private Universities had been established of which 10 were located in one district alone (four in one Gram Panchayat).

 The State Government hadn’t prescribed any norms for assessing the financial soundness, expertise and potentiality of the courses proposed by the sponsoring bodies leading to arbitrary and non-transparent decision-making, CAG further revealed.

-Fifteen private universities were functioning in the State with faculty not possessing minimum qualifications especially in the Professor (22 per cent) and Associate Professor (28 per cent) levels.
+Fifteen private universities were functioning in the State with faculty not possessing minimum qualifications, especially in the Professor (22 per cent) and Associate Professor (28 per cent) levels.

-There was significant shortage of faculty in private universities, particularly in the Professor (38 per cent) and Associate Professor (61 per cent) levels.
+There was a significant shortage of faculty in private universities, particularly in the Professor (38 per cent) and Associate Professor (61 per cent) levels.

 Non-assessment of need for Private Universities

-CAG report said the State Government had not prescribed any mechanism to assess the need for private universities in the State, or to identify the regions and fields of study where demand for higher education existed but facilities were inadequate.
+CAG report said the State Government had not prescribed any mechanism to assess the need for private universities in the State or to identify the regions and fields of study where demand for higher education existed but facilities were inadequate.
 The CAG said

 “There was no system of inviting applications from interested private parties and selecting the best applicants for establishment of private universities in the regions and fields of study identified.
 On the contrary, applications were accepted/ considered as and when they were received from private parties for establishment of private universities at a location of their choice”

-Further, it was noticed that there was total enrolment of only six per cent during 2011-17 in certain courses in two out of the ten private universities located in Solan district, indicating that demand for these courses in these universities was low.
+Further, it was noticed that there was a total enrolment of only six per cent during 2011-17 in certain courses in two out of the ten private universities located in Solan district, indicating that demand for these courses in these universities was low.

 Running of unspecified courses by Private Universities

 UGC has specified the nomenclature of degrees that can be offered by universities and mentioned that the universities shall not introduce any new nomenclature for degrees.
-A university intending to introduce any new nomenclature for a degree must seek prior permission of the UGC.
+A university intending to introduce any new nomenclature for a degree must seek prior permission from the UGC.

 Audit noticed that Shoolini University of Management and Biomedical Sciences was running (2014-16) two unspecified courses namely M.Sc.
 (Honours), Biotechnology and M.Sc.
-(Honours) Microbiology without seeking prior approval of UGC.
+(Honours) Microbiology without seeking prior approval from UGC.
 Since the nomenclature of these courses was not approved by UGC, it was not clear whether the degrees awarded to the students who had completed these courses were valid.